-Then start writing as many adjectives and adverbs that match your company.
+Start writing as many adjectives and adverbs that you can think of that match your company or play on Florida’s uniqueness.
 This will help you to create a list of possible business names for you to choose from.

 Once you choose a name you will need to verify, no other businesses are registered with the same name in Florida.
 You can do a Business Name search here to verify your business name is available in Florida.